Dulwich Picture Gallery: Gallery design

 Dulwich Picture Gallery's design and architecture comprising a series of interlinked rooms lit by natural light through overhead skylights has been the primary influence on art gallery design ever since.
-Soane designed the sky lights to illuminate the paintings indirectly.
+Soane designed the skylights to illuminate the paintings indirectly.
 Soane's design was unrelated to traditional architectural practice or schools of architecture.
 Instead of constructing a façade with the stucco porticos favoured by many contemporary architects, he opted to use uninterrupted raw brick, a feature subsequently adopted by many 20th-century art galleries.
-The architect Philip Johnson said "Soane has taught us how to display paintings".
+The architect Philip Johnson said of the gallery, "Soane has taught us how to display paintings".